Kameron Woods

-Kameron Woods (born April 22, 1993) is an American professional basketball coach who is the head coach of the Oklahoma City Blue of the NBA G League.
+Kameron Woods (born April 22, 1993) is an American professional basketball coach who is an assistant coach for the Oklahoma City Thunder of the National Basketball Association.
 He played college basketball for the Butler Bulldogs.
-He spent two seasons playing professional basketball for the Oklahoma City Blue before transitioning into a coaching position with the Blue and the Oklahoma City Thunder.
+He spent two seasons playing professional basketball for the Oklahoma City Blue before transitioning into a coaching position with the Blue and the Thunder.

 College career

 Woods spent four seasons as a member of the Butler Bulldogs.
 In his first collegiate game, he came off the bench and recorded five points against the Louisville Cardinals.
-As a freshmen, he averaged 4.2 points and 4.8 rebounds per game.
+As a freshman, he averaged 4.2 points and 4.8 rebounds per game.
 As a junior, he became a starter and led Butler and the Big East in rebounding.
-On January 9, 2014, Woods put up 17 points and 14 rebounds in a 94-99 loss to the DePaul Blue Demons.
+On January 9, 2014, Woods put up 17 points and 14 rebounds in a 94–99 loss to the DePaul Blue Demons.
 At the end of his collegiate career, Woods left Butler as the leader in blocked shots for four straight seasons and second all-time leading rebounder at Butler.

 Professional career

-Oklahoma City Blue (2015-2017)
+Oklahoma City Blue (2015–2017)

-After going undrafted in the 2015 NBA Draft, Woods joined the Oklahoma City Blue for the 2015-16 NBA D League season.
+After going undrafted in the 2015 NBA draft, Woods joined the Oklahoma City Blue for the 2015–16 NBA D League season.
 When Woods started his D League career, he told himself he would play for two seasons and re-evaluate how close he was to the NBA.

-In his first season with the Blue, he averaged 4.7 points, 5.2 rebounds in 49 appearances which included an 11 point, 15 rebound performance in a 90-94 loss to the South Bay Lakers.
+In his first season with the Blue, he averaged 4.7 points, 5.2 rebounds in 49 appearances which included an 11-point, 15 rebound performance in a 90–94 loss to the South Bay Lakers.
 Woods joined the Oklahoma City Thunder for the 2016 NBA Summer League.
 In his summer league stint, Woods appeared in four games averaging 12 minutes.
 In his second season, he averaged a new career high in games started and minutes while averaging 4.5 points, 4.5 rebounds, and 1.5 assists.
-Following the season, Woods realized he "wasn't where [he] wanted to be." and did not return to the Blue for a third season and instead moved to Atlanta and becoming an IT recruiter.
+Following the season, Woods did not return to the Blue for a third season and instead moved to Atlanta and becoming an IT recruiter.

 Coaching career

-In 2018, Woods returned to the Oklahoma City Blue as an assistant coach under head coach Mark Daigneault for the 2018-19 season.
+In 2018, Woods returned to the Oklahoma City Blue as an assistant coach under head coach Mark Daigneault for the 2018–19 season.
 When Daigneault was promoted to the Thunder as an assistant coach, Woods was retained by incoming head coach Grant Gibbs for his second season.
-Woods was promoted to the Thunder as a player development coach for the 2020-21 season under Daigneault's first year as head coach.
+Woods was promoted to the Thunder as a player development coach for the 2020–21 season under Daigneault's first year as head coach.
+Despite the Thunder being one of the youngest teams during the 2021–22 season, the Thunder finished top-ten in defensive rating due to Woods's credit.
+Woods received praise from Mark Daigneault and players on the roster.